 EXTREMELY IMPORTANT: For all cooling calls the system only requires a single Y input from the thermostat.
 For all heating calls (including dual fuel applications) the system only requires a single W input from the thermostat.
 Internal algorithms will control all available cooling and heating stages including dual fuel operation based on these inputs.
 Any single-stage 24VAC thermostat can be used.
 For proper operation the thermostat must be setup to control a single-stage AC outdoor unit and to control a single stage gas furnace.
 The control board does not accommodate an O wire thermostat input (reversing valve signal).
-If a heat pump is installed, the thermostat should be setup as stated above.
-Setting the thermostat for the heat pump control or multi stage control may result in incorrect performance.
+If a heat pump is installed, the thermostat for the heat pump control or multi stage control may result in incorrect performance.

 - Connect all necessary thermostat wires to the thermostat connector on the furnace control as instructed by the applicable wiring diagrams shown in this section. - Connect the 1 & 2 wires between the indoor and outdoor unit for communicating operation.
-NOTE: verify two stage outdoor units include a 24 VAC transformer (for outdoor control board power).
-Two stage outdoor units may not behave properly without this 24 VAC transformer.
+Note: verify two stage outdoor units include a 24 VAC transformer (for outdoor control board power) Two stage outdoor units may not behave properly without this 24 VAC transformer.

-COMMUNICATING TWO STAGE AIR CONDITIONER OR HEAT PUMP FIGURE 49
+COMMUNICATING TWO STAGE AIR CONDITIONER OR HEAT PUMP